-The virus can then be carried into the brain, where it infects the white matter of the brain and attacks the cells responsible for making myelin, the protective coating that covers and protects nerve cells.
-This infection iscalled progressive multifocal leukoencephalopathy (PML).
-(1) PML can be disabling, even fatal.
+The virus can then be carried into the brain.
+It infects the white matter of the brain and attacks the cells responsible for making myelin, the protective coating that covers and protects nerve cells.
+This infection is called progressive multifocal leukoencephalopathy (PML).
+PML can be disabling, even fatal.

-The JC virus often attacks when a person’s immune system is at its weakest—a weakened immune system can no longer fight off invading viruses.
+The JC virus often attacks when a person’s immune system is at its weakest.
+A weakened immune system can no longer fight off invading viruses.
 It’s the perfect opportunity for the JC virus to awaken, cross the blood-brain barrier, and begin attacking the brain.
 People with MS are at an increased risk for PML because their immune system is often compromised as a result of the condition.

-If you begin taking medications as part of your treatment for MS, it’s important you continue regular testing to see if you have been infected.
+If you begin taking medications as part of your treatment for MS, it’s important that you continue regular testing to see if you’ve been infected.
 Talk with your doctor about how often you should be tested for JC virus antibodies.
-If you become infected, regular testing will help you detect the infection faster, and the sooner it’s detected, the sooner you can begin treatment.
-(4)
+If you become infected, regular testing will help you detect the infection faster.
+The sooner it’s detected, the sooner you can begin treatment.

-If your doctor recommends you begin treatment with Tysabri, talk to him or her about having the blood test first.
-If your result comes back negative, you are less likely to develop PML while on Tysabri.
-If your results come back positive, talk to your doctor about the danger of taking the medicine and the likelihood you will develop PML.
-A positive test may require that you and your doctor rethink your treatment plan.(4)
+If your doctor recommends you begin treatment with natalizumab, talk to them about having the ELISA blood test first.
+If your result comes back negative, you’re less likely to develop PML while on natalizumab.
+If your results come back positive, talk to your doctor about the danger of taking the medicine and the likelihood you’ll develop PML.
+A positive test may require that you and your doctor re-evaluate your treatment plan.

 Doctors prescribe dimethyl fumarate to treat relapsing-remitting MS, including flare-ups or exacerbations of MS. According to Tecfidera’s manufacturers, the medicine cuts the risk for relapses in half when compared with people taking a placebo.